UPBGE/UPBGE-Docs/source/manual/logic/actuators/types/constraint.rst

 Property
    Property/Material that triggers the Distance Constraint (blank for **all** Properties/Materials) Per
-   Persistence button: When on, force field constraint always looks at Property/Material;
-   when off, turns itself off if it cannot find the Property/Material.
+   Persistence button: When on, Distance Constraint always looks for Property/Material; when off, turns itself off if it cannot find the Property/Material.
 Time
    Number of frames for which constraint remains active.
 Rotation Damping